Al-Yasa/Classic-Arcade-Game-Clone-Project-Udacity/README.md

 - Use Arrow keys to move.
 - Press SPACEBAR to pause the game.
 - Press R to restart the game.
-- Press Q to use your power.
+- Press F to use your power.

 ## Credits
 This game was put together by Al-Yasa' with some inspiration from Mortal Kombat™.